How To Pack Medication for Air Travel Internationally

 • A recent date (many countries require letters dated within the last six months)

-PRO TIP: Have the doctor’s letter translated into the language of your destination country and any countries you have a layover in where you go through customs.
+KEEN TIP: The doctor’s letter should include a statement such as: “This patient is under my care and requires these medications for the treatment of [condition].”
+If you can, have the doctor’s letter translated into the language of your destination country and any countries you have a layover in where you go through customs.
 While English is widely understood, having documentation in the local language can prevent delays and misunderstandings at customs checkpoints.

 1. Count the exact number of days you’ll be away, including both departure and return travel days

-2. Add a 14-day buffer to account for unexpected delays, lost medications, or travel changes
+2. Add a 3-5-day buffer to account for unexpected delays, lost medications, or travel changes

 3. Consider time zone changes that might affect your dosing schedule (create a dosing schedule that converts your regular timing to your destination’s time zone)

-4. Check that this total doesn’t exceed your destination country’s limits
+4. Check that the total amount of medication doesn’t exceed your destination country’s limits

-5. If you need to obtain medications for your trip before insurance is ready to cover the refills, reach out to your insurance company and ask for a special vacation supply.
+5. If you need to obtain medications for your trip before insurance is ready to cover the refills, reach out to your insurance company and ask for a special “vacation supply”.
+You can also work with your pharmacist if you have trouble getting through to insurance.

 KEEN TIP: If your medications are in large bottles, ask your pharmacy for smaller, travel-sized containers with the same prescription labels.
 Many pharmacies offer this service free of charge specifically for travel purposes.